PHP MVC Framework Tutorial

 • Browse to the URL http://localhost/ciopinionpoll/

+The CodeIgniter welcome page above confirms the framework is installed correctly.
 We are now going to port our opinion poll application to CodeIgniter.
-Recall that our application was divided into three major components namely the;
+Recall that our application was divided into three major components, namely the;

 • Front controller – this is the part that responds to URL requests and returns the requested page.
 This code will go into the controller

-• Model – this is the code that responds to data requested and returns the requested data.
+• Model – this is the code that responds to data requests and returns the requested data.
 This code will go into the model

 • Views – this is the code responsible for formatting and displaying the data.
 This code will go into the view

-• Open the database.php file located in application/config directory.
+• Open the database.php file located in the application/config directory.

 • Locate the following lines of code